sst/guide/_chapters/unit-tests-in-serverless.md

 });
 ```

 This should be straightforward.
 We are adding 3 tests.
 They are testing the different tiers of our pricing structure.
 We test the case where a user is trying to store 10, 100, and 101 notes.
 And comparing the calculated cost to the one we are expecting.
+You can read more about using Jest in the [Jest docs here](https://facebook.github.io/jest/docs/en/getting-started.html).

 ### Run tests